Matt-Webb/sbtt/README.md

 npm install
 ```

-This is important, the main database directory is the 'magic' has been performed, this is all written in ES6 and I have slotted it into a ES5 boilerplate.
+This is important, the main database directory is where the 'magic' has been performed, this is all written in ES6 and I have slotted it into a ES5 boilerplate.

 ```
 npm run transpile